 As a global manufacturer, perhaps you’re aware of the Benelux region.
 It’s a magical place that includes the Netherlands, Belgium and Luxembourg.

-In the Benelux region, Arena has a partner, ProductStream and its division PLMtech, located in Rotterdam, which is — whether you believe it or not — an enchanted city that overlooks the biggest harbor in Europe.
+In the Benelux region, Arena has a partner, ProductStream, located in Rotterdam, which is — whether you believe it or not — an enchanted city that overlooks the biggest harbor in Europe.

 In this four-part blog post series, we spoke with ProductStream executive Ard Zonneveld to discuss this fascinating market where innovation rivals that of Silicon Valley.
 PLMtech recently completed a survey with Arena’s cloud-based product development platform customers; through that survey, Ard and his team discovered the most critical challenges facing medical device and high tech companies in this European region.

 Ard: More customers here work with external advisors and designers to develop their product.
 Arena makes collaborating with external supply chain teams a breeze because Arena is a cloud solution so you just point these external teams to a browser.
 You don’t have to worry about infrastructural needs.
 This is why so many manufacturing companies decide to work with Arena because of the cloud offering.

 Arena: How important is having a business-ready platform?

 Ard: Another important reason why companies choose Arena is that the tool is business-ready.
 Many of our sales wins came because we were able to convince these fast-moving high-tech companies that we could implement and deploy fast.
 We can deliver and provide a pre-configuration based on best practices, especially when it comes to structures and processes, change orders and requests, new product introduction (NPI) projects, and quality procedures as non-conformances and corrective actions.